 “Trying to recover silver turned out to be harder than expected.”Jaylan Fraser-Mines

 Silver ink, i.e. silver chlorides, is the preferred ink to press electrodes onto the ECG garment.
-However, at a large scale, recovering these silver chlorides would be good due to the negative environmental impact of silver mining.
-Therefore, “subbing different materials could make a difference after all, especially if mass produced.
+However, on a large scale, recovering these silver chlorides would be good due to the negative environmental impact of silver mining.
+Therefore, “subbing different materials could make a difference after all, especially if mass-produced.
 For example, using corn-based materials could also be in the future of the textiles industry,” states Jaylan.

 As Jaylan goes back to Massachusetts to finish up her undergraduate degree, she now feels more confident conducting her own research and feels prepared to write and present a thesis as her senior project next year.

 In the long-term, “I wasn’t sure if grad school is something I wanted to do in the future,” admits Jaylan.
 However, after interacting and working with graduate students, the thought of pursuing graduate school is something she now seriously considers.